akshatsri19/CBDC/README-SetupInstructions.md

 1. Clone the CBDC repository

+> [!NOTE]
-__Note__: you should already have fabric-samples repo on your system.
+> You should already have fabric-samples repo on your system.

 ```
 cd fabric-samples